Patrick Russell (herpetologist): India

 Russell wrote about the plant and animal life of Madras as he had of Aleppo.
-As a physician as well as a naturalist to the East India Company in the Carnatic he was concerned with the problem of snakebite and made it his aim to find a way for people to identify venomous snakes.
+As a physician, as well as a naturalist, to the East India Company in the Carnatic, he was concerned with the problem of snakebite and made it his aim to find a way for people to identify venomous snakes.
 He also made a large collection of plants.
-One of the snakes he identified was Katuka Rekula Poda which he noted was not well known to Europeans but was second only to the cobra in its lethality.
-Russell attempted to classify the snakes using the nature of scales but his quest was to find an easy way to separate the venomous snakes from the non-venomous.
-He conducted envenomation experiments on dogs and chicken and described the symptoms.
+One of the snakes he identified was Katuka Rekula Poda, which he noted was not well known to Europeans, but was second only to the cobra in its lethality.
+Russell attempted to classify the snakes using the nature of scales, but his quest was to find an easy way to separate the venomous snakes from the non-venomous.
+He conducted envenomation experiments on dogs and chickens and described the symptoms.
 He tested remedies claimed for snakebite including a pill from Tanjore which was very popular and found that it did not work.
 In one case a soldier in torpor was brought to him and the common treatment used by Europeans was tested.
-Two bottles of warm Madeira wine was forcibly poured into the patient's mouth, who then completely recovered.
+Two bottles of warm Madeira wine were forcibly poured into the patient's mouth, who then completely recovered.
 Patrick, his brother Claud and the family left for England in January 1791.
-Some of the collections he made were placed in the museum at Madras although he took back some snake skins that are now in the collection of the Natural History Museum at London.
-Some dry snake skins mounted on paper in the manner of herbarium specimens were formerly thought to have been made by Russell but these preparation were probably made after 1837 although one of them has been considered to be the type for Hydrus piscator described by Schneider in 1799.
+Some of the collections he made were placed in the museum at Madras, although he took back some snake skins that are now in the collection of the Natural History Museum at London.
+Some dry snake skins mounted on paper in the manner of herbarium specimens were formerly thought to have been made by Russell, but these preparation were probably made after 1837, although one of them has been considered to be the type for Hydrus piscator described by Schneider in 1799.
 Returning to England, he worked on the book on snakes, which was to be published by the East India Company.
 The first volume of his An Account of Indian Serpents Collected on the Coast of Coromandel was published in 1796 with 44 plates.
 The second volume appeared in four parts, the first two of which were published in 1801 and 1802.
 These included 46 coloured plates.
 Patrick Russell died on 2 July 1805, three days after an illness.
-He was never married.
-The third and fourth parts of the second volume of his book was published after his death in 1807 and 1809.
-Two scientific papers were read on the pits of the pit viper Trimeresurus which he demonstrated as not being associated with hearing.
+He never married.
+The third and fourth parts of the second volume of his book were published after his death in 1807 and 1809.
+Two scientific papers were read on the pits of the pit viper Trimeresurus, which he demonstrated as not being associated with hearing.
 Another paper demonstrated the voluntary mechanism by which the cobra spread its hood.